Deepchand-Kumar/My-Resume/README.md

 Technology Used : HTML5
 --------------------------------------------------------------------
 How To Use :
 1. Download Row File
-2. Extract
-3. Open index.html
+2. Open index.html
 --------------------------------------------------------------------
 Author/Contact :
 Name : Deepchand Kumar